-This should have been posted here months ago, but this May, Akinoga Press released my debut Chapbook, Go To the Ant, O Sluggard.
+This May, Akinoga Press released my debut Chapbook, Go To the Ant, O Sluggard.
 The book contains a lot of complicated themes, ideas and characters, but my ‘elevator pitch’ has been that it is a book of poems about how much work sucks.

 It’s 21 poems written in the ‘fib,’ form, a poetic form connected to the Fibonacci sequence.
 It’s a little bit weird, a little bit irreverent, and was a lot of fun to write.
 The first run had a lot of success, so they’re doing another small run in the next few months!
 I hope that you’ll check it out.
 (You can buy it now at the Akinoga Press online shop.)